Wholesale

 A family that has farmed the same slope for four generations.
 A fermentation they can't fully explain but never get wrong.
 A method too slow or too small to interest anyone building for scale.

-I work with one producer per thing, exclusively — the only honest way to do this.
-It means I can stand behind every bottle, and it means the people who made it never get flattened into a commodity the moment they're found.
+I'm not building a catalog — one wine, one oil, one of each to fill a shelf.
+I look for singular things: producers whose work is unlike anyone else's, however many of them a region turns up.
+It's the only honest way to do this.
+It lets me stand behind every bottle, and it keeps the people who made it from being flattened into a commodity the moment they're found.

 What does this specific piece of earth taste like — and who are the people making that legible?